Key Takeaways

 - Organizational Friction: Business units prioritize "velocity" over "security."
 If a security change adds three steps to a salesperson’s workflow or slows down a developer, the business will often refuse to change what "just works."

 - Shadow IT: Modern SaaS is decentralized.
-Apps owned by Marketing, HR, or Finance often sit outside the direct authority of security teams, making reconfigurations a political battle rather than a technical one.
+Apps owned by Marketing, Sales, HR, or Finance often sit outside the direct authority of security teams, making reconfigurations a political battle rather than a technical one.

 The $100M Reality Check: We recently worked with a global organization that identified eight critical posture gaps in a single core SaaS application.
 These gaps mapped to more than $200M in potential risk exposure.
 When presented with the findings, the IT department’s response was sobering: “It will take us two years to close these gaps without disrupting operations.”